 - Bodily injury: This coverage protects your business from a claim that a third party was injured from a negligent act or liability from your business operation.
 It can help with medical expenses and settlements.
 Keep in mind that property damage and bodily injury draw on the same aggregate limit of the CGL policy.

 - Personal advertising injury: Committing a personal injury means ruining someone’s reputation through libel or slander.
-Claims could be made based on oral comments and statements made to customers or even on social media posts.
+Claims could be made based on oral comments and statements made to customers or social media posts.
 The comments can be made off the cuff, such as from an employee disparaging a competitor to a customer, or be more direct, like an advertisement attacking other businesses.

-- Medical payments: If someone is physically injured on the business’ premises, regardless of negligence, the injured party is entitled to assistance with medical bills.
+- Medical payments: If someone is physically injured on the business premises, regardless of negligence, the injured party is entitled to assistance with medical bills.
 This coverage typically has a lower limit, sometimes as low as $5,000, and is available regardless of liability.

 CGL policies contain a provision for making medical payments with a separate limit.
 Medical payments help defray the cost of an injury regardless of whether your business is liable for the incident.